htemiz/DeepSR/README.md

 ### Example for Running DECUSR Model With Scripting Interface (command prompt)
 Below is the DECUSR model designed by me for Ultrasound Super Resolution.
 It is a special kind of CNN with densely connected repeating blocks.
+As typical, hyper-parameter values are given in the dictionary 'settings'.
+The model is defined below this dictionary.

+Let us train it and do some works:

+    python –m DeepSR.DeepSR --train --test --plot --saveimages --modelfile 'sample_model.py’ --inputsize 25 --metrics PSNR SSIM MAD --scale 2 --gpu 1 --shuffle --shutdown  --normalize minmax -1 1 --stride 12 --saveimages --noise 0.0 0.1 --lrpatience 3 --espatience 5 --epoch 50 --batchsize 128 --backend tensorflow --layeroutput --layerweights

 ```python
 # DECUSR.py file